For Those who have not seen Star Trek: First Contact yet, don’t’ go any further. (And by the way, where have you been?)

 The good thing about First Contact is that you don’t have to be a Trekkie/Trekker to watch it.
-This was good for me because, I went to see it with my partner who is most definitely not a Trekker.
+This was good for me because I went to see it with my partner who is most definitely not a Trekker.
 (It was part of his punishment for not buying me a Star Trek Voyager alarm clock for Christmas).
 He enjoyed it!
-He was impressed with Captain Picard, which was surprising since he usually refers to him as, “That bald git.”
+He was impressed with Captain Picard, which was surprising since he usually refers to him as, “that bald git.”
 My Partner is a ‘Kirk’ man.
-He thinks Picard is a shaper, (meaning a coward or, all talk and no action).
+He thinks Picard is all talk and no action.
 Now he understands that Picard will act when necessary.

-Why didn’t the Enterprise censors detect that the Borg had boarded the ship?
-Why did the Borg stop assimilating the crew half way through?
-How come it was now possible to fist fight with a Borg and destroy them?
+Why didn’t the Enterprise sensors detect that the Borg had boarded the ship?
+Why did the Borg stop assimilating the crew halfway through?
+How come it was now possible to fistfight with a Borg and destroy them?
 Why didn’t Commander Shelby think of that before in Best of Both Worlds?
 What did the Queen Bee…er, Borg mean when she said; “I am Borg?
 Why was she so different looking from all the others?
 Why didn’t she need eye implants?
 (I’m getting petty now).

 Alice Krige as the Borg Queen was as hauntingly beautiful as Director Jonathan Frakes envisioned.
 I was impressed when we see her for the first time descending from where ever it was… and being joined to her body.
-This was brilliant special effects.
+These were brilliant special effects.
 I thought this is it, this is the crazy bitch behind those madmen.
 Now we’ll see what makes them tick.